Surrogate Costs & Fees

 Proven surrogate deposit – $80,000.00- $100,000.00

-Insurance enrollment for your Surrogate: Paid to the insurance broker.
+Paid to the insurance broker.
 This fee is payable if the Intended Parent needs to take out an insurance policy for the surrogate.
 Surrogates may have insufficient coverage for the surrogacy journey.

 $450.00 (estimation)

 If the surrogate has her own insurance, it is required by the attorneys to have it reviewed by an insurance specialist to make sure it covers a surrogacy pregnancy.
-This review will need to be done early in the match to check the policy and also during each of the Surrogate’s open enrollment period.
+This review will need to be done early in the match to check the policy and also during each of the Surrogate’s open enrollment periods.
 The insurance policy might need to be reviewed more than one time in a journey if the surrogate’s insurance is renewed/updated.

 $300.00/per review (estimation)